free-audio/clap/spec.rst

 Audio ports configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A plugin may have multiple audio ports, and multiple configurations
+A plugin may have multiple audio ports.
-(mono, stereo, quad, surround, ...).
-Yet we want to keep things simple,
-flexible and dynamic.

 An audio port has:
  - a direction (input or output)
  - a channel count: the number of pin in the bus
  - a channel mapping (eg: stereo left then right)
- - a role (input or output, sidechain input, audio rate modulation signal)
  - a name

- - is repeatable: can be used as a template to create multiple instance of the
-   same port and so connect multiple signals to it.
-For example you have an
-   analyzer and you want a repeatable input port, so the user can connect
-   an arbitrary number of signals.
+There can be only one main input and one main output.

 Standard channel mappings
 `````````````````````````